 Many things in life are about chance, probability, and planning.
 If we prepare physically for a strenuous hike, there's a much higher chance we'll finish in a great mood with minimum strain.
 Great photos are no exception.
 While there are no guarantees, there are things that can be done to increase the chances of great results.
-I shoot in a photojournalistic style meaning that most things are candid with minimum posing.
-The goal is to capture the story of a family and their interactions, not blank stares and fake smiles.
+I shoot in a photojournalism style meaning that most things are candid with minimum posing.
+The goal is to capture the story of a relationship and the interactions, not blank stares and fake smiles.
 While this means professional posing is not required, there are preparations one can make to encourage natural laughter and a fun time.

 Something complimentary to the skin and coloring is always a good place to start!
 But more importantly, wear something that makes you feel amazing!
 Great places to get inspiration from are Pinterest Boards, browsing around the website to see what you like, and your own closet.
 Sometimes the best finds are things we already have.

 If one wants to keep it simple, stick to pastels and neutral tones (excluding black and white).
 Blues, peaches, light browns and tans always photograph beautifully and subtly.
 If you like to venture more on the bold side with vivid colors, feel free to ask about specifics.

 Easy win?
 For summer, a relaxed sun dresses or long maxi dresses always looks great!
 Flowing material is always a win.

 Dressing the entire family?
 Choose the women's outfit first.
 Then, choose coordinating shirts for other adults.
 Lastly, choose the children's clothes.
 They can be a little more busy in texture and design.

 Fun is the most important thing.
 When a smile is natural, it shows.
 Make the experience fun.
 Plan to arrive early so no one is rushed and plan a fun activity afterwards if possible.
 Ice cream anyone?
 I can not over-emphasize this point.
 Relaxed, joyful participants will always photograph wonderfully.
 Don't go for perfect, go for relaxed and realistic.